Spirals-Team/hadoop-benchmark/README.md

 The architecture of Hadoop cluster in local machine can be illustrated in following schema:
 ![The Architecture of Hadoop cluster deployed](/figures/architecture.png)

+> To customize the Hadoop cluster,  users only need to update the hadoop configuration files in `images/hadoop/hadoop-conf`.

 ### 4.3 Running bechnmarks
  After step two successes, users can execute different benchmarks in the running Hadoop cluster.